awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 1. For **Instance family**, choose the instance family for the Dedicated Host\.

 1. Specify whether the Dedicated Host supports multiple instance types within the selected instance family, or a specific instance type only\.
 Do one of the following\.
    + To configure the Dedicated Host to support multiple instance types in the selected instance family, for **Support multiple instance types**, choose **Enable**\.
 Enabling this allows you to launch different instance types from the same instance family onto the Dedicated Host\.
 For example, if you choose the `m5` instance family and choose this option, you can launch `m5.xlarge` and `m5.4xlarge` instances onto the Dedicated Host\.
-The instance family must be powered by the Nitro System\.
    + To configure the Dedicated Host to support a single instance type within the selected instance family, clear **Support multiple instance types**, and then for **Instance type**, choose the instance type to support\.
 This allows you to launch a single instance type on the Dedicated Host\.
 For example, if you choose this option and specify `m5.4xlarge` as the supported instance type, you can launch only `m5.4xlarge` instances onto the Dedicated Host\.

 1. For **Availability Zone**, choose the Availability Zone in which to allocate the Dedicated Host\.